Closedness and invertibility for the sum of two closed operators: The sum of non-commuting operators

-We are now in the position to impose further assumptions to our operators and make the above constructed perturbations to serve as the left and the right inverse of the sum.
-The main task is to show that the left inverse approximation, which is given by Proposition \ref{t1}, becomes a bounded operator.
-We manage this by decomposing dyadically the integral representation of the unbounded part and then using the consequences of $ON$-boundedness and the boundedness of the $H^\infty$-calculus.
+We are now in the position to impose further assumptions to our operators and make the above constructed perturbations to serve as a left and a right inverse of the sum.
+The main task is to show that the left inverse approximation given by Proposition \ref{t1} becomes a bounded operator.
+We manage this by decomposing dyadically the integral representation of the unbounded part and then using the consequences of the $ON$-boundedness and the boundedness of the $H^\infty$-calculus.